- Policy Statement and Scope

-- Credit Risk will be minimized by (1) diversifying assets by issuer; (2) ensuring that the required minimum credit quality ratings exist prior to the purchase of commercial paper and bankers acceptances; and, maintaining adequate collateralization of CD's, pursuant to the method as determined by the Fiscal Officer.
+- Credit Risk will be minimized by (1) diversifying assets by issuer; (2) ensuring that the required minimum credit quality ratings exist prior to the purchase of commercial paper and bankers acceptances; maintaining adequate collateralization where required; and utilizing the FDIC insured amounts for CDs, pursuant to the method as determined by the Fiscal Officer.

 - Market Risk Fluctuations will be managed by (1) maintaining adequate liquidity so that current obligations can be met without a sale of securities; (2) diversification of maturities; and, (3) diversification of assets.

 Return on Investments (Yield) The library's investment program should generate the highest available return without sacrificing the safety and liquidity objectives outlined above.

 - Delegation of Authority

 Management responsibility for the library's investment program is hereby delegated to the Fiscal Officer.
 The Fiscal Officer shall be responsible for the implementation of the investment program and the establishment of investment procedures consistent with this Policy.
 No person may engage in an investment transaction except as provided under the terms of this Policy and the procedures established by the Fiscal Officer.

 - Authorized and Suitable Investments

 The following financial instruments are deemed to be suitable for inclusion in the library's investment program.
 The Fiscal Officer is authorized to invest library funds in only those investments specifically delineated in Ohio Revised Code Section 135.14 provided the Fiscal Officer has the required training by the Treasurer of State's Office for the type of investment.